Skip to main content

 What employers should know:

 Navigation models that integrate advocacy, care management and pharmacy support with clinical expertise embedded at the core outperform fragmented approaches.
-Simplification reduces confusion, speeds resolution, and helps bend the cost curve.
+Simplifying care reduces confusion, speeds resolution, and helps bend the cost curve.

 4. AI Works Best When It Supports Humans